MartinMiles/SXA.Foundation.Variants/readme.md

 * `GetCurrent` - returns full URL of a current context item (ie. current page URL)
 * `GetItemLink` - return full URL of a provided item.
 Boolean parameter difines whether to generate full or relative URL
 * `RenderLink` - uses FieldRenderer in order to render items of Link type (having Link field) passing an optional specific CSS class
+* `GetTitleFromGeneralLinkField` and `GetUrlFromGeneralLinkField` are helping to extract title and URL from a general link pasing in some field of given item

 Call usages: